London Town (1946 film): Reception

-So much was spent on production that the film needed to perform better than possible just to break even.
-However, dismissed by critics (who described it as "tacky" and "tasteless") and ignored by audiences, it was a legendary flop.
-In hindsight, however, especially for nostalgia fans, many of its kitschy aspects make it fascinating, and film historians consider it an interesting record of the times in which it takes place.
-Following Britain's victory in the war, it can be seen as a tribute to London and its residents, and as a celebration of popular Cockney culture, especially its music hall traditions.

-It should also be pointed out that according to trade papers, the film was a "notable box office attraction" at British cinemas in 1946.
-According to Kinematograph Weekly it was a runner-up for best box office success in 1946 Britain.

-Kay Kendall said after the film's release there were "no more bazaars to open, no more premieres, no more autographs."
-However her career later recovered and she became a major star of British films, before dying of leukaemia in 1959 at the age of just 32.
+According to trade papers, the film was a "notable box office attraction" at British cinemas in 1946.
+It was a runner-up for best box office success in 1946 Britain.
+Kay Kendall said after the film's release there were "no more bazaars to open, no more premieres, [and] no more autographs."

-According to Val Guest "after it folded in America, they took all Sid’s routines out of the picture and joined them all together and issued it.
+According to Val Guest, "after it folded in America, they took all Sid's routines out of the picture and joined them all together and issued it.
 As a sort of comedy half-hour.
 And that became the rage in Hollywood, everybody had it at their parties because they thought he was quite fabulous.
 And Sinatra had special showings, it went around all the people there, it became a cult thing."

-Ruggles and Guest were going to make a film together about the Rolls Royce family but those plans ended after the financial failure of London Town.
+Ruggles and Guest were going to make a film together about the Rolls-Royce family, but those plans ended after the financial failure of London Town.

-London Town was the starting point for the career of Susan Shaw.
+The Monthly Film Bulletin wrote: "Around the laborious narration of this story is built the most costly British musical to date.
+Presumably if it had cost less it could have been cut by a further half-hour.
+An editor with authority and intelligence could still turn it into a musical of the average Hollywood standard.
+Ruthlessly impartial editing—to eliminate much of the ballet and to trim Field's individual sketches—is its chief lack.
+A few touches of neat camera-handling plus some lavish production work and extravagant costuming do not conceal the lack.
+Field is a comedian high in the tradition of the English music-hall, but more intelligent scripting would eliminate much which is repetitive in his set-piece sketches."

+Kine Weekly wrote: "A sincere and ambitious attempt to match the best American Technicolor musical, and we wish it well.
+But wishing, contrary to the popular song, does not necessarily make it so.
+Faults there are in the film's construction, and you can't keep the truth from the box-office for long. ...
+Sid Field is terrific, and the proof of his genius is that he can still extract laughs from his familiar 'Slasher Green','Photographer' and 'Golfing' skits.
+There is never a dull moment while he's around. ...
+As for the plot, it soon gets lost.
+But, in spite of the film's lack of verve, novelty and balance, Sid Field still remains a comedy personality to be reckoned with."'

+The Daily Film Renter wrote: "London Town strikes a new note in British film production.
+Here is a musical comedy with speed, assurance, spectacle and all the polish of the American product, presented in gentle English colourings, demonstrating typical English scenes and characters.
+One swallow doesn't make a summer, but one Sid Field certainly makes a musicolor.
+What a performance!"